 Chocolate Matzo Brittle

-This is very rich, but is an excellent way to use your surplus of matzo; a little goes goes a long way.
+This recipe for chocolate matzo brittle is rich, but an excellent way to use your surplus of matzo.
+A little goes a long way as a dessert after the Passover Seder.
 Adapted from Vegan Holiday Kitchen by Nava Atlas.
+Photos by Hannah Kaminsky.

 - Pinch of cinnamon